ventinus/CodeGray/README.md

   6 - debug devise mailers and confirmations
 X 5 - setup inquiries to view
-  11 - add responded_state to inquiries to check if inquiry has been responded to (probably not necessary) 4.6 - add sortable to featured projects
+  11 - add responded_state to inquiries to check if inquiry has been responded to (probably not necessary) X 4.6 - add sortable to featured projects
   4.5 - add checkbox to projects index page for featured or not
 - CORE SITE:
 X 1 - style nav on mobile